MementoLocker/edfunctioncomplete/LAUNCH_READINESS_CHECKLIST.md

 4. **Verify**: User's subscription_status updated to "active"
 5. **Verify**: stripe_customer_id and stripe_subscription_id populated

+#### Step 6a: Transaction Refund (Post-Test Cleanup)
+**IMPORTANT**: Complete this step immediately after confirming the payment test is successful

+1. In Stripe Dashboard → Payments, locate the test transaction
+2. Click on the payment to open details
+3. Click "Refund" button
+4. Select "Full refund"
+5. Add refund reason: "Launch testing - full system verification"
+6. Confirm the refund
+7. **Verify**: Refund shows as "Succeeded" in Stripe
+8. **Verify**: Customer receives refund confirmation email
+9. **Note**: Refund may take 5-10 business days to appear on customer's statement

+**Database Cleanup**:
+- User's subscription_status may remain "active" for testing purposes
+- Or manually update to "cancelled" in Supabase if needed for clean test state
 ---

 ### Test Scenario 4: Advanced Features Testing